emmameinert/Hiveproject_Push_swap/README.md

 With less or equal to 5 numbers I have combinations for three numbers sorting.
 For a greater amount of three I search for the smallest numbers and push them to b until I am down to a 3 number sorting again.
 Afterwards the numbers from stack b get pushed to a again.

 For more than 5 numbers I used the radix sorting algorithm explained below.
-To use the radix sort algorithm I convert my integers to binary numbers.
-For not having negatives or missing numbers in my stack, I make a copy of my stack A and sort the copy recursively.

-After that I compare the original stack A with my copy and give each value a new number form 1 to amount of numbers.
-This new stack A can now be converted easily to binary numbers.
-It is still unsorted but only contains numbers from 1 to the amount of numbers.

 ## Operations